Fishery Conservation and Management Act Reauthorized

 This legislation is an important step for the United States to continue our rebuilding efforts of the nation's fisheries.
 This act will allow our fishers to utilize all of the tools that are available, so their fishing businesses can operate safely and economically.

-- NMFS issued a final rule for the 2012 Pacific whiting fishery under the authority of the Pacific Whiting Act of 2006, the Pacific Coast Groundfish Fishery Management Plan, and the Magnuson-Stevens Fishery Conservation and Management Act.
+NMFS issued a final rule for the 2012 Pacific whiting fishery under the authority of the Pacific Whiting Act of 2006, the Pacific Coast Groundfish Fishery Management Plan, and the Magnuson-Stevens Fishery Conservation and Management Act.
 The final rule established: The tribal allocation of 48,556 metric tons of Pacific whiting for 2012; provisions associated with the reapportionment of unused tribal whiting to the non-tribal fishery in 2012; and final allocations of Pacific whiting to the non-tribal sector for 2012.
 This rule, which was effective May 11, 2012, incorporates the Total Allowable Catch (TAC) recommendation from the Joint Management Committee for the Treaty with Canada.
-Click here to read this rule
+Read this rule.

 Confidentiality of Information

-- The National Marine Fisheries Service (NMFS) proposes revisions to existing regulations governing the confidentiality of information submitted in compliance with any requirement or regulation under the Magnuson-Stevens Fishery Conservation and Management Act (MSA).
+The National Marine Fisheries Service (NMFS) proposes revisions to existing regulations governing the confidentiality of information submitted in compliance with any requirement or regulation under the Magnuson-Stevens Fishery Conservation and Management Act (MSA).
 The purposes of these revisions are to make both substantive and non-substantive changes necessary to comply with the MSA as amended by the 2006 Magnuson-Stevens Fishery Conservation and Management Reauthorization Act and the 1996 Sustainable Fisheries Act.
 In addition, revisions are necessary to address some significant issues that concern NMFS’ application of the MSA confidentiality provision to requests for information.
 Written comments on the MSA Confidentiality of Information proposed rule must be received on or before August 21, 2012.
-Click here to read the extension of the comment period.
+Read the notice of extension of the comment period.
 The comment period has been extended to October 21, 2012.
-Click here to read this extension.
+Read this notice of extension.

 Salmon Plan and Study (Klamath River Basin)